Longines Cal.370 9ct 1964/1965

 Superb 9ct Solid Yellow Gold Shackman ‘Made In England for Longines’ Case

-High Quality Brandy Crocodile Strap & Longines Gold Plated Buckle
+High Quality Brandy Alligator Strap & Longines Gold-Plated Buckle

 All in Absolutely Top Grade & Simply Stunning Condition